 - As mentioned above, noise influences on continuously available signals may be reduced by averaging over a longer measurement time, which implies a lower detection bandwidth.
 For repetitive pulsed signals, one may average over multiple pulses.

-- When an optical signal (for example, in some spectroscopic absorption measurement) is imprinted on a laser beam which itself has some noise, balanced detection can be a solution.
-Here, the original beam is split into two beams of equal power with a 50:50 beam splitter, and only one of these beams obtains the signal (for example, by passing through some absorption cell).
+- When an optical signal (for example, in laser absorption spectroscopy) is imprinted on a laser beam which itself has some noise, balanced photodetection can be a solution.
+Here, the original beam is split into two beams of equal power with a 50:50 beam splitter, and only one of these beams obtains the signal (for example, by passing through a multipass gas cell).
 The powers of both beams are then detected, and the detector setup reacts only to the difference of the photocurrents.
 This approach largely eliminates the influence of noise of the original beam.